perama-v/perama-v.github.io/docs/ethereum/1559-wallet-interface.md

 ## The `|info|` button

-The user is not entirely satisfied with the simple inferface and wants more.
+The user is not entirely satisfied with the simple interface and wants more.

 ```
 |<- save & back|